Avionics Technicians

 Work Environment

-Avionics technicians work for aircraft and aerospace manufacturers, airlines, and NASA and other government agencies.
+Avionics technicians work for aircraft and aerospace manufacturers, airlines, NASA and other U.S. government agencies, and the space agencies of other countries.
 Most avionics technicians specialize in a specific area of avionics; they are also responsible for keeping up with the latest technological and industry advances.
 Their work is usually performed in pleasant indoor surroundings.

 Outlook